ArduPilot/ardupilot/libraries/AP_Scripting/applets/Aerobatics/FixedWing/README.md

 The following table gives the available manoeuvres.
 Each manoeuvre has an ID number which is used in the AUTO mission or in the TRIKn_ID parameters (described below).
+The present ground track is used as the track for the trick.
 The "Turnaround" column indicates if the manoeuvre results in a course reversal, which impacts how it is used in AUTO missions.
+Once the trick is completed, the mode that was being used at the start of the trick is restored.
+If the mode is CRUISE, its track and altitude are reset to the values present when the mode is restored.
+Tricks in AUTO missions require that they be performed between two waypoints to establish the ground track.

 | ID | Name                     | Arg1   | Arg2        | Arg3       | Arg4       | Turnaround |
 | -- | ------------------------ | ------ | ----------  | -------    | ---------- | ---------- |